Weapons of the Viking Age

 As a generalization Vikings are portrayed as marauding pirates who love raping, pillaging and mead.

 My parents brought my brother and myself up in a Christian household, not every Sunday morning without fail go to church Christian household.
 More of a live your life according to this institutions morality....

-A skilled warrior would choose his own weapon to fight with, he would usually have a shield and either a scram, short knife or long knife( they were called seax or Lang seax ).
-The warrior may choose to fight with any number of Viking War axes the most lethal and largest been the Dane axe.
+A skilled warrior would choose his own weapon to fight with, he would usually have a shield and either a scram, short knife or long knife( these were called seax or langseax ).
+The warrior could also choose to fight with any number of Viking war axes, the most lethal and largest being the awesome Dane/Long axe.
 This Two handed axe had a massive arc of attack and was a good a defensive weapon as an offensive one.

 The rest of the Vikings would fight with a short knife(seax) and shield.
 Only the elite of the Viking class fought with a sword this was due to the expense of the metal to construct the sword.
 An average sword in the Viking Age would have had the monetary equivalent today of a decent sports car.
 You would have seen a lot of Vikings using spears as they were inexpensive to kit a Viking party out with.
 The most expensive part of the spear is the tip, the killing end was metal and the Vikings did not have massive reserves of the quality steel that was needed.